 If you can find San Marzano tomatoes, it's even better.

-We don't recommend tomato passata or tomato puree because they are too smooth for marinara.
+Tomato passata or tomato puree are not the best options because they are too smooth for marinara.

 Can you make marinara sauce with fresh tomatoes?

-You can make an excellent fresh tomato sauce, but it won't get as rich and creamy.
-It'll taste amazing but different from authentic marinara sauce.
+You can make an excellent fresh tomato sauce that will taste amazing but different from marinara sauce.

 Water